Kamalkumarqlu/meetingsdk-linux-raw-recording-sample/README.md

     1. Client ID
     2. Client Secret
 3. Meeting Recording Token (Optional)
+4. ClientId and ClientSecret should belong to same zoomsdk-rar file account which was downloaded from zoom marketplace.
-4. Docker environment
+5. Docker environment
-5. Linux or Windows with WSL environment.
+6. Linux or Windows with WSL environment.
-6. VS Code or Visual Studio
+7. VS Code or Visual Studio
  ======================================================================

 ## Getting Started